catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/sdks.rst

 Each of the services we have on our Cloud requires a different client tool to interact with from the command line.
-Earlier in this section we covered how to install these into a virtual environment so that you are able to use the openstack command line.
+Earlier in this section we covered how to install these into a virtual environment so that you are able to use the openstack command.

-Below is a list of the Client tools and their latest supported version on the Catalyst Cloud.
+Below is a list of the Client tools and their latest supported version on Catalyst Cloud.
 When upgrading a service, in order to be able to interact with any new features, you should check to make sure that your client tools are up to date with our currently supported version: